 - The GRI Standards main focus focused on taking action on what matters where it matters: companies identify their impacts on the environment and stakeholders, measure, set targets, take action to minimise their negative impacts and increase their positive impacts, report the outcomes in their CSR/ Sustainability report.

-With the FBRH 2-day ESG/CSR/ Sustainability Global Reporting Initiative (GRI) Certified and IEMA approved course, you will learn how to take solid, focused action (materiality) to minimise your company’s environmental, economic & social impacts by employing the world’s most widely used standards, and also take action on the Sustainable Development Goals (SDGs).
+With the FBRH 2-day ESG/CSR/ Sustainability Global Reporting Initiative (GRI) Certified, IEMA & CIM recognised course you will learn how to take solid, focused action (materiality) to minimise your company’s environmental, economic & social impacts by employing the world’s most widely used standards, and also take action on the Sustainable Development Goals (SDGs).
 The FBRH GRI Certified courses take place every month in London.
 You can book your place at this link.

 Successful participants receive certificates from both the Global Reporting Initiative and the Institute of Environmental Management & Assessment (IEMA).